JCConfere/arcade-clone/README.md

 Welcome!
 On the right hand side of the repository there is a button that will allow you to clone or download the files necessary to play this game.
 Once you have a copy of the game on your computer open the folder where the game was saved.
-Right click on there index.html file and choose the "open with" option.
+Right click on the index.html file and choose the "open with" option.
 This will allow you to select the browser of your choice.
 This will load the game, and from there you can follow the directions below!